Certificate & Diploma in Communicative Chinese - Full-time

-Certificate & Diploma in Communicative Chinese - Full-time

 |Award||Language Level||CEFR Category||CEFR Band||HSK|

-The course is scheduled to run Monday to Friday daytime, with classes typically being held either in the late morning or early afternoon.
-In addition to the classroom contact hours and scheduled online sessions, some small group or individual tutorials will be available by appointment.
-The programme is very demanding and students will be expected to spend at least 20 hours of study outside class every week and make full use of their out of class learning time.
+The course is scheduled to run Monday to Friday daytime with the exact timetable being confirmed in the induction week.
+The programme is very demanding, and students will be expected to spend at least 20 hours of study outside class every week and make full use of their out of class learning time.

 The programme is based on the communicative approach to teaching Chinese and develops the skills of listening, speaking, reading and writing in a balanced way.
-Students will also learn to activate grammatical patterns and acquire a wide range of vocabulary which they can use to express their meanings accurately and appropriately, stimulating them to ‘think in Chinese’ The programme is continually adapted to students’ learning needs and so the pattern of learning activities varies from session to session.
+Students will learn to activate grammatical patterns and a wide range of vocabulary which they can use to express their own meanings accurately and appropriately, stimulating them to ‘think in Chinese’ The programme is continually adapted to students’ learning needs and so the pattern of learning activities varies from session to session.

-In addition to audio-visual materials and a variety of original materials supplied by the teachers, the course is based on a number of core textbooks such as:
+In addition to audio-visual materials and a variety of original materials supplied by the teachers, the course is based on some core textbooks such as:

 - T’ung, P.C. and Pollard, D. E. (1983) Character Text for Colloquial Chinese.
 London: Antony Rowe